home > our-team

 Since 2016, Ariana has served on the Board of Trees for the Future, a non-profit focused on ending poverty and hunger through revitalizing degraded landscapes in Africa.
 Ariana also serves on Cornell University’s Advisory Committee to the Dean of the College of Agriculture and Life Sciences.

-Hart Jansson is President of Malnutrition Matters and active in its daily operations.
+Hart Jansson – is past-President of Malnutrition Matters and is supporting Erick Ndenga in his leadership role.
 Hart is a former executive in telecommunications software (25 years), who also has over 18 years of experience with NGO work, including Child Haven International and the Ottawa Friends of Tibet.
 In the early 1990’s he helped establish and manage the SoyaCow development project within Child Haven International, a Canadian NGO with childrens' and womens' centres in Nepal and India.
 The SoyaCow project was co-funded by the former CIDA (Canadian government).
 Hart has been instrumental in establishing partnerships and managing Malnutrition Matter’s projects in India, Liberia, Ghana and Malawi, among others.
-He is now focused on scaling up MM’s most recent innovation, the SoyaKit.
-Hart is fluent in German and has a working knowledge of French.
+He is now focused on supporting Erick Ndenga as Regional Director – Africa, as Malnutrition Matters shifts its focus to direct implementations in Africa, with a focus on Kenya and east Africa.

 Iain MacGillivray, MSC (Ag Economics), Agronomist/Ag Engineer, is a naturalized Canadian who was born and raised in Argentina.
 His education and experience combine physical and social sciences applied to agriculture, rural development, food security and nutrition within complex institutional environments.
 His experience includes farm management in Argentina, farming in the Sudan, rural development in the Americas and marketing and consultative work for private and public sectors.
 At CIDA, his work included program management and scientific, technical and policy advice.
 Iain represented Canada on the CGIAR, at the FAO, IFAD and the Global Agriculture and Food Security Program (GAFSP).
 More recently he was Special Advisor in Rome to the President of IFAD (2013-2016) focusing on embedding the SDGs and mainstreaming nutrition throughout the institution.
 He was also Senior Advisor to David Nabarro, Special Representative of the UN Secretary General, UN High Level Task Force (HLTF) on Global Food Security and Nutrition.
 Iain is a strong supporter of food-based approaches to micronutrient malnutrition and of bridging the divide between agriculture, nutrition and health.
 He is also fluent in Spanish and has working knowledge of French and Portuguese.